A web article by members of the board of Science Forum COVID-19.

 This article supplements and expands on the article in Dagens Nyheter 2020/10/01.1

 Sweden’s FHM and the press were stating most of the summer and into early September that our case numbers were going down and were lower than many other countries in Europe.
-But tests are too easily manipulated and can therefore be highly suspect.
+But tests are too easily manipulated and in Sweden the test rate does not match the death rate when we compare to our neighbours in September.

 For example, read: Coronavirus Case Counts Are Meaningless, by Nate Silver.